julien-arino/test-site/_posts/2023-02-05-R-on-raspberri-pi-and-more-than-128-threads.md

 ## Compiling `R` to remove the 125+3 sockets limitation

-Besides using **all** threads on the 3990X, I am also keen to drive some of the computations from a designated node.
+Besides using **all** threads on the 3990X, I am also keen to drive all computations from a single designated node (when warranted, of course).
 I have been meaning to do this for quite a while, but this was rather low on my priority list.
 (I also want to play around with solutions such as `slurm` or `htcondor`, but this will be for later.)
 And here, the 125+3 sockets pops up again: as far as I understand it, the head node needs as many sockets as threads it is talking to, i.e., 320 in my case.

 I have an old refurbished Dell Precision T7600 with two 8 cores E5-2690 Xeons and 128 GB of RAM that can be the head node.
 But what is the fun in that when I also have a Pi to play with?
 So, now that I have a bit more time, I decided to bite the bullet and try things out.